 Nearly 150 of us spent a pleasant afternoon at the Brighthelm Centre in Brighton on October 6th where excellent presentations were given on the neurological aspects of ME/CFS, Nutrition and Immunity along with how local services help people accept and manage their illness leading to improvements.
 We also heard about some very encouraging upcoming research projects that could make a real difference.

-Dr Alan Stewart who is clinician at the Sussex-wide CFS/ME Service chaired a most successful meeting where he introduced consultant neurologist Professor Leslie Findley and James Shute and Sarah Adelakun, specialist therapists from the Sussex Service.
+Dr Alan Stewart who is clinician at the Sussex-wide CFS/ME Service chaired a most successful meeting where he introduced top neurologist Professor Leslie Findley along with James Shute and Sarah Adelakun from the Sussex Service.
 Splendid presentations were also given on Exploring the Neural Circuitry of Fatigue in CFS/ME and Brain – Body Interactions by Dr Mahinda Yogarajah and Dr Jessica Eccles who are both to be carrying out important new studies investigating ME/CFS.

 This is good example of the NHS and the voluntary sector working together for the good of those affected by ME/CFS.